 How to help with Learning at Home

-We ask that you read every day with your child and record this in their individual reading record books.
+- We ask that you read every day with your child and record this in their individual reading record books.
 We check everyone’s reading diary weekly and expect their reading diary to show that they have read at home at least 3 times a week.

 - Please support your children to learn their times tables – x2,3,4,5,10, as this will help develop their mental maths knowledge and skills.
 They should also know their number bonds for 20 (e.g. 13+7, 12+8) and double numbers all the way to double 20.

 BBC bitesize KS2- different subjects which have quizzes, videos and lots of learning which can be done.